zhanh-he/midi-velocity-colorizer/README.md

 This repo provides supplementary materials for our paper:
 **"Filling MIDI Velocity using U-Net Image Colorizer"** submitted to CMMR2025.

-- A Google Colab notebook in progress to help users without code environment.
-You can upload your MIDI then download it with MIDI velocity filled, instead of local running our `interface,ipynb`.

 ## 📝 Additional Materials
 - [WandB workspace](https://wandb.ai/zhanh-uwa/2025_cmmr) (public available, but need login wandB first)